w3c/wai-curricula/intro.md

   * **Laying foundations** &mdash; Much of the content in this teaching unit is intended to lay foundations for further exploration and discussion in later teaching units.
 The corresponding courses need to be well-aligned.

-## Unit 2: People and Access Technology ##
+## Unit 2: People and Digital Technology ##

-### Description
 Introduction to how people with disabilities use the Web, different types of assistive technologies and adaptive strategies that some people use, and some of the barriers that people encounter on the Web.

 ### Learning Outcomes

   * Awareness of diverse types of disabilities and related accessibility needs